-- 4. Host States may also prescribe rules concerning cancellations and return of deposits. - 5.
-To avoid potential issue of attrition and to encourage states to meet required deadlines, NGAUS has adopted the following general policy: The last submission shall be 60 days prior to the hotel cutoff date.
-Therefore, the Host State should have greater flexibility when working the block. - E. Cancelations - 1.
-Any state room cancelations after this final submission date and up until the hotels cancelation policy becomes effective will result in the state losing its initial room deposits. - 2.
+- 1. Any state room cancelations after this final submission date and up until the hotels cancelation policy becomes effective will result in the state losing its initial room deposits. - 2.
 It is important that the Host State track any changes that may occur between the last submission date and the date of the hotels' cancelation policy.
-This is at a point in time when the Host State authorizes Executive Directors/Secretaries/Delegation representatives to work directly with the hotel(s).
+This is at a point in time when the Host State authorizes Executive

+Directors/Secretaries/Delegation representatives to work directly with the hotel(s).
 However, immediately following the last submission and up through turning names and deposits over to the hotels, management of these rooms will become a day-to-day priority.
-SPARGO will help with this process. - 3.
-Important information to track will be: - Total number of sleeping rooms per hotel - Number of conference hotel complimentary suites for the NGAUS Chairman of the Board and NGAUS President. - Total number of suites with one and two bedrooms per hotel to include their names, number of each style, number of adjoining bedrooms and cost of room - Hotel policy on alcohol and food - Availability of meeting rooms which can be used for hospitality and the costs of these rooms should be tracked, but arrangements are the responsibility of the individual state associations. - F. Outside notes: Free Rooms - The Host State should note that the Ethics in Government Regulation of 1993 provides that no member of the executive branch of the federal government may receive lodging as a "gift."
+ATS/Lamont will help with this process. - 3.
+Important information to track will be: - Total number of sleeping rooms per hotel - Number of conference hotel complimentary suites for the NGAUS Chairman of the Board and NGAUS President. - Total number of suites with one and two bedrooms per hotel to include their names, number of each style, number of adjoining bedrooms and cost of room. - Hotel policy on alcohol and food - Availability of meeting rooms which can be used for hospitality and the costs of these rooms should be tracked, but arrangements are the responsibility of the individual state associations.

+F. Outside notes: Free Rooms

+1. The Host State should note that the Ethics in Government Regulation of 1993 provides that no member of the executive branch of the federal government may receive lodging as a "gift."
 Thus, while NGAUS shall arrange lodging for Official Guests, such guests from the executive branch must pay for their own hotel room.
 The United States Senate and House of Representatives have their own, similar ethics rules.
 Should the Host State add rooms to accommodate additional attendees and exhibitors, then the Host State should be cautious of cut-off dates and the impact they may incur by not signing the contract by the cut-off date.
 As an example, recently a Host State requested an additional 100 rooms and failed to sign the addenda by the cut-off date.
 When the Host State began allocating rooms, they discovered that they only received 50 additional rooms and 50 at a much higher price.